Restrictions in the Workplace

 Employee’s Use of Social Media to Disparage the Employer or Divulge Confidential Information

-In some cases, posting disparaging statements about the employer on social media may constitute misconduct amounting to a potentially fair reason for dismissal.
-Disclosure of the employer’s confidential information on social media is likely to amount to a breach of the employee’s employment contract, which could lead to the employer taking disciplinary and other action against them.
+In some cases, posting disparaging statements about the employer on social media may constitute misconduct amounting to a potentially fair reason for dismissal, and may be a repudiatory breach of contract leading to grounds for summary dismissal (i.e. dismissal by the employer without notice).
+Disclosure of the employer’s confidential information on social media is likely to amount to a breach of the employee’s employment contract, either of an express confidentiality clause or of the employee’s implied duty of confidentiality, which could lead to the employer taking disciplinary and other action against them.
 Employers should consider putting in place clear rules on the use of social media and communicate these to employees.
-This could be in the form of a social media and/or electronic communications policy.
+This could be in a social media and/or electronic communications policy.